AbhishekUdnur/Image_converter_into_diffrent_format/README.md

-# webp-image-converter
+# image-format-converter
-Python based image converter with web interface; converts PNG, JPEG or JPG to WebP image format.
+Python based image converter with web interface; converts image into other formats.

 ## Run
 You should have Pillow installed.
 Install if you don't have it: